-Track cycling has soared in popularity since 2008 with a big medal haul from British athletes in the 2008 Beijing Olympics.
-Great Britain’s success continued into London 2012 and then in Rio Olympics to capture the eye of not only the dedicated cyclist but the general public too that track bikes are an entry point into a uniquely fast and exciting cycling discipline.
+Track cycling has soared in popularity since the big medal haul from British athletes in the 2008 Beijing Olympics.
+Great Britain’s success continued into London 2012 and then Rio Olympics captured many eyes, with many folk, both dedicated cyclist and general public too, realising that track bikes can be a fantastic entry point into a uniquely fast and exciting cycling discipline.

 The UK has six indoor velodromes including; London, Newport, Manchester (which is home to British Cycling), Southampton and two relatively new additions in Glasgow and Derby.
 We also have over 14 outdoor velodromes spread between Wales, England and Scotland; Herne Hill Velodrome in London being one of the most famous as it is the last remaining venue from the 1948 Olympic games.

 Video: A beginner’s guide to the team pursuit

 The track bike is a simple machine.
 It has one fixed gear, meaning you cannot stop pedalling.
 No brakes, you use the fixed gear to speed up and slow down and that is it.
 Of course you have two wheels, a saddle and handlebars.

 A good track bike should handle well, giving you the confidence when changing direction at high speed, accelerate quickly and be strong enough to withstand the harsh forces track riding involves.
 But also it needs to be stable at high speed especially when going for a flat out sprint for the finish line, we don’t want to be suddenly changing line, what’s knowing as giving a dirty flick in track speak.

 Unless your planning on attacking the hour record, comfort isn’t really a consideration as time spent on a track bike is relatively short but it does need to fit correctly.

 Here is our pick of the best bikes and deals on track bikes.